redfieldchristabel/laravel-dockerize/README.md

 ## How to Use

 To use these images, replace the standard official PHP image tag in your `Dockerfile` or `docker-compose.yml` with the desired tag from this registry.
+These images are available on the GitHub Package Container Registry at `ghcr.io/redfieldchristabel/laravel`.

 **Example `Dockerfile`:**
 ```